Dean’s Award for Advising Excellence

-The College of Agriculture established the Dean’s Award for Excellence in Undergraduate Advising and Student Support to recognize and reward the efforts of faculty and staff in support of undergraduate advising or other student services.
+The College of Agriculture established the Dean’s Award for Advising Excellence to recognize and reward the efforts of faculty/staff in support of undergraduate advising or other student services.
 The college values this important service provided by faculty and staff to our students and feels that it plays an important role in student success.

 One recipient will receive a certificate and cash award of $1,000.
 The award is taxable according to IRS guidelines.